tanujd11/download-manager/Readme.md

 # download-manager

-download-manager is a concurrent downloader which uses go concurrency to features to concurrently download huge files to make it fast.
+download-manager is a concurrent downloader which uses go concurrency features to concurrently download huge files with worker thread pools for concurrency control to make it fast.

 ## Usage